Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-beginner/readme.md

 You will not have to switch to rendered viewport shading to see your textures but you have to deal with image alpha.
 If you do not want to see the alpha you can disable it in the newly created UV window.
 Move your cursor over your UV editing window and bring up the [UV properties window.](https://youtu.be/dR_TCHUTEw0)

 This will let you set some specific settings for your materials.
-Make sure to have a surface that has the `f_im flat_light_scratchy` material selected in the viewport on the left so that we set the settings for the proper material.
+Make sure to have a surface that has the `cit panel_wall_vert` material selected in the viewport on the left so that we set the settings for the proper material.

 ![](G.jpg "Disable alpha so that the material isn't see through.")